CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Galecraft/Galecraft.md

 #### Absorb Fellblood: Gale

 Gale can be used to absorb Fellblood.
 This can be done near storms, tornadoes, places of great height, ect...

-#### Shockwave Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-This effect has a duration of 1 hour.